mandlifrc/Programming-Manual/docs/build_season_deliverables.md

 * Design review content
   * Detail the work performed in both exercises above
-  * Include any successes and failures
+  * Detail successes and failures

 ## Week 3
 * Develop against testbenches or prototypes to assist game mech / drivetrain feasibility
   * Subsystem diagram for testbench / prototype
-  * Diagram for commands
+  * State diagrams of commands
   * Use RobotBuilder to generate testbench code
   * Create separate GitHub repos for each testbench

 * Design review content
-  * Detail work performed to determine if prototype concepts are feasible
+  * Detail work performed and conclude on feasiblility
-  * Include any successes and failures
+  * Detail successes and failures

 ## Week 4
-* Design of Game Mech Code
+* Design (not implementation) of game mech code
-* Design of Drivebase Code
+* Design (not implementation) of drivebase code
-* Design of Diagnostic Code (everything's awesome)
+* Design (not implementation) of diagnostic code (everything's awesome)
   * Block diagram of overall control system
   * Block diagrams of individual subsystems with completed subsystem design forms
   * State diagrams of commands (or chains of commands) with completed command design forms